mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     print (Add a b) = print a ++ " + " ++ print b
     print (Mul a b) = print a ++ " * " ++ print b

-This is the usual way of defining recursion we're used to everywhere, we define it explicitly.
+This is the usual way of defining recursion we are used to everywhere &mdash; we define it explicitly.
 It may not be optimal from the perspective of code readability with more complex recursion.
-There is also a possible performance penalty as GHC is way better in optimizing non-recursive then recursive code.
+There is also a possible performance penalty, as GHC is way better in optimizing non-recursive than recursive code.

 Can we do better?
 Possibly.
-Consider the following data type where we're using a type parameter for encoding recursion.
+Consider the following data type, where we are using a type parameter for encoding recursion.

     data ExprF a = Const Int
                  | Add a a